ibanman555/MIDIFire/README.md

 ## Bome MIDI Translator

-Bome virtual MIDI ports appear in the plugin's **MIDI Output** menu.
+If Bome MIDI Translator is installed, Bome virtual MIDI ports appear in the plugin's **MIDI Output** menu.
 Select the Bome virtual input that should receive the Stream Deck messages, open Bome's MIDI log, and press the Stream Deck key to verify the transmitted bytes.